top of page

 Yes, like any new home there will be a ten year warranty.

 The property needs to be your main residence for the first three years.
-After that it is likely to be a matter for approval by the board of Directors, following community policies.
-We want to be as flexible as possible to residents' needs, while being aware that buy-to-let and AirBnB could have a negative impact on the community.
+The situation after that is still subject to discussion - we want to be as flexible as possible to residents' needs, while being aware that having a lot of, for instance, AirBnb homes could have a negative impact on the community.

 Our home is in Norwich, a medieval city in the East of England, UK.